damengsir/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

 ### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps：

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. Convert the images to grayscale.
+2. Define a kernel size for Gaussian smoothing.
+3. Extract the edge using Canny function.
+4. Coding up a Region of Interest Mask.
+5. Draw lane lines using segmented lines.
+6. Draw lane lines using solid lines.

+In order to include only lane edges, I'v modified the position of several points in region_of_interest() function.

+In order to reduce the shake of pipelines in videos, I'v reduced the value of "minLineLength" and "macLineGap" in HoughLinesP() function.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The two pipelines will get crossed easyly when the road ahead appears a big curve.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+When there is a curve in the road ahead,we can draw curve by changing the model.